 Why Do Online Reviews Matter to Your Roofing Company?

 Here’s what a customer survey from BrightLocal revealed:

-- 86% of customers say they look at online reviews when it’s time to spend money at a local business.
+- 87% of customers say they look at online reviews when searching for local businesses.

 How to Deal with Bad Business Reviews Online

 Respond to the review directly on the website by posting a professionally toned reply that demonstrates you’re listening.
 It can be as simple as: I’m sorry our work didn’t meet your expectations.
 I’ll contact you within the next two days to discuss your concerns.
 This allows the discussion to move out of a public forum, and it shows people reading the review that you’re responsive.